Woman rides an escalator holding a rolling traveling suitcase

 Key Takeaways

-1. New immigrants to the U.S. don’t have to be citizens to qualify for credit cards.
+1. You don’t have to be a U.S. citizen to qualify for a credit card.

-2. Some credit card companies may accept applications from immigrants without a Social Security number, but those cards may require an Individual Taxpayer Identification Number (ITIN).
+2. Some credit card companies may accept applications from immigrants without a Social Security number, but they may require an Individual Taxpayer Identification Number (ITIN).

 3. Immigrants who don’t qualify for a standard credit card may be eligible for a secured credit card or a student credit card.

-Immigrants to the United States may face challenges in getting credit cards.
-Some immigrants come from countries where credit cards are less commonly used, so they may not have an established credit history recorded by U.S. credit bureaus.
-Other immigrants may not have all the documentation needed to apply for certain credit cards.
+As a new immigrant to the United States, it may feel stressful to apply for a credit card.
+You may come from a country where credit cards are less commonly used, so you may not have an established credit history recorded by U.S. credit bureaus.
+Even if you’ve built credit history, it may not always transfer to the United States.
+You might also not have all the documentation needed to apply for certain credit cards.

-But, new immigrants to the U.S. may get a credit card if they meet the credit card issuer’s requirements.
-New immigrants should keep these points in mind when applying for credit cards.
+The good news is most new immigrants to the U.S. may get a credit card if they meet the credit card issuer’s requirements.
+If you’ve recently immigrated to the U.S., keep these factors in mind when applying for credit cards.

 What does an immigrant need before applying for a credit card?

-While non-U.S. citizens may find it difficult to qualify for a credit card in the U.S., knowing the steps in the process could help make applying for a credit card as an immigrant easier.
+While non-U.S. citizens may find it difficult to qualify for a credit card in the U.S., it’s not impossible.
+Knowing the steps in the process might help make applying for a credit card as an immigrant easier.

 Credit history

-U.S. credit card issuers consider your credit report and credit score when deciding whether to approve you for a credit card.
+U.S. credit card issuers typically look at your credit report and credit score when deciding whether to approve you for a credit card.

-If you don’t already have an existing credit card or another credit account — like a car loan or home loan in your name — that has been open for at least six months, you might not have any credit history in the U.S. credit reporting system.
-For immigrants, building a credit history can be an important step in getting established within the U.S. financial system.
-So, a credit card that requires no credit history to apply could help you start that process.
+If you don’t already have a credit card or another credit account—like a car loan or home loan—that has been open in your name for at least six months, you might not have any credit history in the U.S. credit reporting system.
+Even if you’ve opened an account recently, you may not yet have a credit score.
+It may take several months or more of credit use to build your credit history.

 Social Security number or ITIN

 While most credit card issuers ask for a Social Security number to verify your identity and check your credit history, applying for some credit cards without a Social Security number is possible.
-Some credit card applications may accept an Individual Taxpayer Identification Number (ITIN), which the IRS may issue to individuals who are ineligible for a Social Security number.
-Still, according to Experian, even immigrants without either of these numbers may be able to apply for certain credit cards.
+A credit card company may instead request an Individual Taxpayer Identification Number (ITIN), which the IRS (not the Social Security Administration) may issue to individuals who are still ineligible for a Social Security card.

-How to get credit cards for foreigners, non-U.S. citizens, and international students
+What kinds of credit cards are available for foreigners, non-U.S. citizens, and international students?

 Immigrants to the U.S. have several options for acquiring a credit card.
-What’s available depends on that person’s particular financial situation.
+Your options depend on your particular financial situation.
 Some of the more common credit card options for immigrants include:

 Secured credit cards

-If you lack credit history in the U.S. or have a poor credit history and haven’t been able to qualify for an unsecured credit card, you could consider applying for a secured credit card.
-A secured credit card is a real credit card account that requires a cash deposit.
-With a Discover It® Secured Credit Card, your credit line will equal your deposit amount, starting at $200.1 Discover secured cards also offer cash back rewards on eligible purchases.
+If you lack credit history in the U.S. or have a poor credit history preventing you from qualifying for standard cards, you might consider applying for a secured credit card.
+A secured credit card works the same as a standard credit card account, but it requires a cash deposit upon approval.

 Did you know?

-Travel rewards credit cards may be especially appealing for new immigrants who make trips abroad.
-Foreign travel tends to be expensive.
-A card like the Discover it® Miles Card can turn Miles into cash.
-Or redeem as a statement credit for your travel purchases like airfare, hotels, rideshares, gas stations, restaurants and more.4
+Some travel cards offer more flexible rewards.
+With a Discover it Miles Credit Card, you can turn Miles into cash.
+Or redeem as a statement credit for your travel purchases like airfare, hotels, rideshares, gas stations, restaurants, and more.2

 Next steps